Skip to main content

 6. Native American Tuition Benefit.
 Students who are certified by the Michigan Intertribal Council to be a member of a federally recognized tribe and a Michigan resident are eligible for a tuition benefit equal to their tuition costs.
 Students who believe they are eligible Native Americans can contact the Michigan Intertribal Council at (800) 562-4957 for an application and additional information.
 Students must be meeting institutional eligibility requirements to qualify.

 7. Michigan Achievement Scholarship.
 This state scholarship program is available to undergraduate students pursuing their first degree.
-Students who graduate from high school in Michigan with a diploma or certificate of completion or achieved a high school equivalency certificate in 2023 qualify for up to $5,500 per year, for up to five years.
-Eligible applicants must complete a FAFSA and demonstrate financial need by having an Expected Family Contribution of $25,000 or less.
+Students who qualify can receive up to $5,500 per year, for up to five years.
+Eligible applicants must complete a FAFSA and meet specific financial need requirements.
 Please visit michigan.gov/missg for all eligibility requirements.

 Student Loans (Need-based)